-In math questions, parentheses are setting aside some few terms or operations.
+In math language, parentheses are setting aside a few terms or operations.

 A few examples:

 (1 + 2) + 3 = 3 + 3 = 6